dsoto0125/cse15l-lab-reports/lab-report4.md

 ![Screenshot 2024-02-27 231839](https://github.com/dsoto0125/cse15l-lab-reports/assets/156368824/d8f62df3-5570-4f22-870a-dec30fff723e)
 ![Screenshot 2024-02-27 231913](https://github.com/dsoto0125/cse15l-lab-reports/assets/156368824/607912bf-f413-4e0d-b70e-896d4df3c299)

 Finally in step 9, we begin to commit our saved file.
 We begin by typing in `git commit -m "commit message"` we are able to commit our saved changes to the file.
 Normally we would get a vim window but for our purposes -m will allow us to simply put `"commit message"` and because I am lazy(lol).
 Now using `git push` we are able to push the commited changes to origin (aka the fork of our repository on github) and we finish our changes through vim.
+I was able to do `git commit -m "commit message"` with `git add`(it got lost because I was figuring out how to git commit) and added the changes to then commit them on the original.